“Leadership is not a position or a title, it is an action and example.”

 Becoming your dog’s leader means getting them used to the fact that you have valuable information they should listen to and then motivating them to follow your cues.
 It can be as simple as consistently enforcing simple household rules, following the nothing in life is free protocol, working on your obedience command training, or practicing impulse control exercises.

-This is the exact process we use so successfully here at at Tug Dogs with even our most extreme cases of aggression and anxiety.
-We spend time demonstrating over and over to the dogs that we work with that they can rely on us to make appropriate decisions for them that keep them both mentally and physically safe.
-We also ensure we are ready to motivate listening to us with specific exercises and plenty of rewards.
+This is the exact process we use so successfully here at at Tug Dogs.
+Even our most extreme cases of dogs struggling with aggression and anxiety respond wonderfully to this type of leadership training.
+We spend time demonstrating to the dogs that we work with that when they are with us, we keep them both mentally and physically safe.
+We also assemble custom treatment plans centered around motivating good choices and practicing listening to us humans.

 Being a leader isn’t about being rough or mean.
 Quite the opposite actually!
 It’s about relieving a dog who is a chronic, poor decision maker from the job of making all their own decisions.
 It is a weight off their shoulders when done correctly.
 Dogs who react from fear or stress desperately want and need a leader who can help them to alleviate their discomfort.